-After enjoying your second breakfast at the hotel, our guide and driver will take you to a comprehensive Cappadocia tour.
+After enjoying your second breakfast at the hotel, our guide and driver will take you on a comprehensive Cappadocia tour.
 You will start with the Ortahisar town to see an old Greek village built on a gigantic fairy chimney slopes.
-You will continue to Goreme Open Air Museum which was listed by UNESCO in 1985.
+You will continue to Goreme Open Air Museum, which was listed by UNESCO in 1985.
 After visiting the rock-cut churches painted with beautiful late Byzantium frescoes, you will have lunch in a local restaurant in Goreme or Avanos.
-A visit to a pottery workshop is recommended while in Avanos town since the kick wheel invented in the Middle East was developed in this town by the Hittites and today people still carry on their ancestor’s techniques to produce beautiful works of art.
+A visit to a pottery workshop is recommended.
+Simultaneously, in Avanos town, since the kick wheel invented in the Middle East was developed in this town by the Hittites and today, people still carry on their ancestor's techniques to produce beautiful works of art.
 You will drive to Ozkonak town than to visit the Underground city of Ozkonak.
 You will descend into the ground to explore the caves used for shelters and wine cellars and be surprised about these cave dwellings' cooler atmosphere.
 Your journey will continue to the valley of imagination to see very interesting fairy chimneys in the form of animals and figures.
 Monks Valley is located nearby and has the most beautiful fairy chimneys in the region.
-It is called Pasabag by the locals and you can taste fresh apricots and grapes if you are travelling in the season of those fruits.
+It is called Pasabag by the locals, and you can taste fresh apricots and grapes if you are traveling in the season of those fruits.
 Our guide will recommend a sunset as well if you would like to continue to rest well during your last night in Cappadocia.

 Day 14 - Fly Back Home

 Enjoy your last breakfast at the terrace of your hotel beore our driver meets you to drop to one of the airports of Cappadocia for a flight back to Istanbul and home…

 We’d love to hear from you!